-Many lecturers hand will upload lecture notes and reading lists to Canvas in order to accompany their lectures.
+Many lecturers will upload lecture notes and reading lists to Canvas in order to accompany their lectures.
 These are no substitute for your own notes, written as you yourself master the material.
-This mastery requires more time: you will need to study from text-books as well as the lecture notes.
+This mastery requires more time: you will need to study from textbooks as well as the lecture notes.

-Students who have declared a disability are encouraged to discuss their specific needs with the Department Disability Contact (Jo Valentine, Head of Student Administration).
+Students who have declared a disability are encouraged to discuss their specific needs with the Department Disability Contact (Christine Mitchell, Head of Student Administration).